Get more from your salary

 items or services straight from your pre-tax salary.
 You can salary

-package computers, cars, childcare and super, to name a few.
-This
+package computers, cars, childcare and super, for example.
+This can

-can reduce your taxable income and put more money in your
+reduce your taxable income and put more money in your pocket.

-Your employer then has to pay fringe benefits tax (FBT) on the
+Your employer pays fringe benefits tax (FBT) on the benefits

-benefits provided to you.
-Some of these benefits will be listed on
+provided to you.
+Some of these benefits will be listed on your

-your end of year payment summary and are used to assess your
+end-of-year payment summary and are used to assess your Medicare

-Medicare levy surcharge, tax offsets, child support payments and
+levy surcharge, tax offsets, child support payments and other

 You must enter into a salary sacrificing arrangement before you